Goga Ashkenazi: Early life and education

 After the fall of the Soviet Union in 1991, her family returned to Kazakhstan.
 Eager for their daughter to get a competitive education, her parents sent the 12-year-old Goga to boarding school in England.
-She first attended Buckswood Grange School in East Sussex followed by Stowe School, but was rusticated after being caught kissing a boy.
+She first attended Buckswood Grange School in East Sussex followed by Stowe School.
 She then attended Rugby School, earning five A levels.
 She studied at Somerville College, Oxford, graduating in 2001 with a degree in modern history and economics.

 Career

 After leaving Oxford, Ashkenazi worked at investment banking firms, including Merrill Lynch and Morgan Stanley in London and ABN AMRO in Hong Kong.

 In 2003, Ashkenazi founded the MunaiGaz Engineering Group with her sister, Meruert.
 The company constructs compressor stations for gas pipelines and tunnelling operations for utility networks, gas turbine and diesel plants.

 Ashkenazi took over Vionnet in 2012.
 She says she spent a year in Italy studying art, design, fashion and the Italian language.

 Ashkenazi is also on the board of Ivanhoe Mining Group.